Buying real estate in Australia?

 What's the median and average house price in Australia as of 2026?

-At the median price of A$1.0 million in Australia, a buyer can realistically expect a 3-bedroom detached house in a middle-ring suburb of Brisbane, Perth, or Adelaide, or an outer-suburban family home in Sydney or Melbourne.
+At the national median price of around A$1.0 million in Australia, a buyer can typically expect a three-bedroom detached house on a standard suburban block (around 400 to 600 square meters of land) in a middle-ring suburb of cities like Brisbane, Perth, or Adelaide, or in an outer suburb of Sydney or Melbourne.

 What's the cheapest livable house budget in Australia as of 2026?